 “Why is this blog called ‘starfishskies’?” – One of my ideas for stories/novels includes the concept of halfminds, people who are somewhere in the middle between rational scientists (‘minds’) and artists/dreamers (‘arts‘).
 They are the ones considered dangerous because of their creative intelligence and the resulting tendency to ask uncomfortable questions about next to everything, be it politics, economics, science, religion, or random everyday stuff.
 Their symbol is the starfish, because in its shape it connects ocean and sky, while the ocean itself again is a mirror for the sky.
 So it’s about straddling opposites and creating beauty from the impossible.
 I’m a halfmind.

 I’m creative, but no professional, neither in writing nor in photography or singing, acting or whatever; I just enjoy trying many things.
-If you want to see some of my stuff, click the two links further down at the bottom.
+If you want to see some of my stuff, click the links further down at the bottom.

 Like most people I like beautiful things, but I’m still trying to figure out what this quality called “beautiful” is to me.
-It even can be found in science, I think.
+It can be found in science for example, I think.
 Maybe I’m not that brilliant when it comes to science, but I’ve always been a curious person and liked biology and physics in school.
 I’m curious as in “How does this work?
 What will happen when I do this to that thing?
 Why is fact X like that?”, and I love learning in a playful manner.

 In rural Africa I learned to love simplicity of life.
 The serenity of sitting on the front porch with a mug of hot cocoa while watching the sun rise over a misty rain-forest.
 The evenings without electricity and writing by the light of a kerosene lantern.
 Such a contrast to the cluttered life and the daily hassles back home.
 It feels so natural to wash your jeans by hand and let them dry out in the sun, and running home from the office to get them inside before the rain comes.
 All these little things.
 My aim is to get back to this kind of living, no matter where I am.
 I want to feel good, I don’t want to need all that fancy stuff from the advertisements for that.
 Learning to embrace life and friendships.